By Kevin Russell

 I recently returned from two days immersed in Vermont’s forests, though I spent most of my time indoors seated at a conference table.
 I attended the Vermont Forest Industry Summit, a conference organized by the Vermont Sustainable Jobs Fund held at the Burke Hotel and Conference Center at the venerable ski area in the Northeast Kingdom.
 This was the second annual gathering of representatives from a broad range of forestry-related business and stakeholders including landowners, foresters, loggers, wood processers, wood products manufactures, sugar makers, policy makers, and more.

-I was part of the more, a forest recreation interest.
-Though technically, as a snowshoe and backcountry skiing guide, I work in the woods, I spend most of my time for there personal recreation and spiritual enrichment.
-I registered for the conference under one of my many hats, as Secretary of the Mad River Valley Backcountry Coalition (MRVBC), a newly formed chapter of the Catamount Trail Association.
+I was part of the more – a forest recreation interest.
+Though technically, as a snowshoe and backcountry skiing guide, I work in the woods, most of the time it is for personal recreation and spiritual enrichment.
+I registered for the conference under one of my many hats, as Secretary of the Mad River Valley Backcountry Coalition (MRVBC), a newly formed chapter of the Catamount Trail Association (CTA), Vermont’s end-to-end x-country skiing trail.
 My goal was to present a friendly face for backcountry skiing and to listen and learn.
 I learned a lot!

 Firstly, I would like to say that the Burke Hotel and Conference Center did a great job.
 A shout out to Patrick and his staff for a smooth and well-run conference.
 My hotel suite was great and very affordable thanks to the off-season.
 Secondly, the Vermont Sustainable Jobs Fund presented a fantastic array of speakers and panelists of industry professionals that kept us engaged and interested.
 Well done VSJF!
 Thirdly, I was very impressed with the turnout of attendees from all walks of forest life.
 As I scanned the ballroom I could easily determine those who spend their time in the woods and those who in their shops and offices.
 Flannel, printed cotton Ts, and a smattering of technical poly shirts clad those that filled the room.
 Not a necktie in sight.
 These were my kind of people.